merryt/tymerrycom/src/routes/work/genos.md

 ### BUSINESS CHALLENGE

-Complete Genomics Partnered with Universal Mind and frog design to build out a consumer portal that would allow regular folks to visualize and understand the information locked in their DNA through a new SAAS product called “Genos”
+Complete Genomics Partnered with Universal Mind and Frog Design to build out a consumer portal that would allow regular folks to visualize and understand the information locked in their DNA through a new SAAS product called “Genos”